benjaminmordaunt/cextbuffer/README.md

 # cextbuffer
-An extending buffer for use in C, with efficient relocations.
+An extending, type-agnostic buffer for use in C, with efficient relocations.